ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

 .. image:: images/ssc.png
   :alt: General software supply chain

-From development to the actual deployment of the software products, we mainly make use of Gitlab and the **pipeline machinery**, as well as the **CICD Kubernetes cluster** (STFC) to run secure Gitlab runners to perform tasks.
+From development to the deployment of the software products, we mainly make use of Gitlab and the **pipeline machinery**, as well as the **CICD Kubernetes cluster** (STFC) to run secure Gitlab runners to perform CI related tasks.
 These runners run the Gitlab pipelines in secure (not using shared runners) infrastructure, and the packages hosted in a secure Central Artefact Repository (CAR).
-Finally, for each datacentre - that might contain multiple environments - we host a local cache (mostly for OCI images and APT packages) to improve deployment times.
+Finally, for each datacentre - that might contain multiple environments - we host a local cache to improve deployment times.

-The final cosumers can be simple VMs running the software products, or Kubernetes clusters.
+The final consumers can be simple VMs running the software products, Kubernetes clusters or anything else that the datacentre supports.

 The supply chain for SKA software products is protected as follows: